 Autonomous and remotely controlled units allow for you to act effectively in dangerous areas, keeping your troops and personnel out of harm’s way.
 Volvo Group are active in, and at the forefront of the development of fully-automated self-driving vehicles.
 Building on developments like the machine learning processes that drive platooning in vehicles, automation is set to play an even bigger part in transportation and logistics across the board in the coming decades.
 And from a defense standpoint, it’s a topic of particular interest – particularly when it comes to unmanned and remote-controlled vehicles.

 The Volvo Group has long been working on autonomous vehicles and the results are now making their way out onto the market.
-This ranges from Vera – Volvo Trucks’ new system in which autonomous electric vehicles are coordinated to ensure the most efficient, safest goods transport possible – through a new electric compact wheel loader concept, to the remote-controlled equipment you’ll already find in the Volvo Defense range.
+This ranges from Vera – Volvo Trucks’ new system in which autonomous electric vehicles are coordinated to ensure the most efficient, safest goods transport possible – through a new electric autonomous compact hauler concept, to the remote-controlled equipment you’ll already find in the Volvo Defense range.

 To be able to move and redeploy your resources is the primary purpose of military logistics.
 And to be able to do it with minimal sound and a low heat profile is especially important for maintaining the initiative and freedom to operate in your mission.
 Electromobility is one way to achieve that.
 And it’s one that Volvo Group has made a key area of development – our all-electric truck was launched back in 2018.